-If you cancel, any payment you have made and any negotiable instrument signed by you shall be returned to you within 45 days following the school's receipt of your cancellation notice.
+If you cancel, any payment you have made and any negotiable instrument signed by you shall be returned to you within 45 days following the schools' receipt of your cancellation notice.
 But, if the school gave you any equipment, you must return the equipment within 30 days of the date you signed a cancellation notice.
 If you do not return the equipment within this 30-day period, the school may keep an amount out of what you paid that equals the cost of equipment.
-The total amount charged for each item of equipment shall be separately stated.
-The amount charged for each item of equipment shall not exceed the equipment's fair market value.
-The institution shall have the burden of proof to establish the equipment's fair market value.
+The total amount charged for each item of equipment's' fair market value.
+The institution shall have the burden of proof to establish the equipment's' fair market value.
 The school is required to refund any amount over that as provided above, and you may keep the equipment.
 To cancel the contract for school, mail or deliver a signed and dated copy of this cancellation notice, or any other written notice, or send a telegram to:

-CALSTONE UNIVERSITY Registrar's Office 2975 Wilshire Blvd # 103 Los Angeles, CA 90010
+CALSTONE COLLEGE Registrar's Office 2975 Wilshire Blvd # 103 Los Angeles, CA 90010

-ne enrollment agreement and obtain a refund of charges paid through or the seventh day after enrollment, whichever is later.]

 I cancel the contract for school,

-(Student's signature) (Date)
+(Student's signature)

+(Date)